Shaga-Matula/blue-pulse-pp5/README.md

 - The page retains scroll position to ensure a smooth and user-friendly experience, allowing users to pick up where they left off during previous visits.

+## In summary(comments)

-**In summary**, The Blue Pulse Comments page lets users join discussions, share thoughts, and be part of a lively community chat about Blue Pulse's music.
-CRUD operations are in place for managing content, keeping the comment section top-notch.
+- The Blue Pulse Comments page lets users join discussions, share thoughts, and be part of a lively community chat about Blue Pulse's music.
+CRUD operations are in place for managing content, keeping the comment section in good health.

 # Design

 ## Blue Pulse Design Goals

-### When designing this website for the music band Blue Pulse, its best to keep in mind the band's personality and the mood of their music.
+- When designing this website for the music band Blue Pulse, its best to keep in mind the band's personality and the mood of their music.
 Here are some design principles that will be applied to Blue Pulse's website:

 - **Use Simple Backgrounds:** The best music website designs often feature simple backgrounds, with the content customized to fit an artist's personality and the mood of their music.
 - **Showcase Professional Photos:** Blue Pulse will use professional photos to showcase the band's image and personality.